History of South Sudan: Shilluk

-By the sixteenth century, the most powerful group among the Nilotic speakers were Shilluk, who spread east to the banks of the white Nile under the legendary leadership of Nyikang, who is said to have ruled the Shilluk c.1490 to c.1517.
-The Shilluk gained control of the west bank of the river as far north as Kosti in Sudan.
+By the sixteenth century, the most powerful group among the Nilotic speakers were the Shilluk, who spread east to the banks of the White Nile under the leadership of the semi-legendary Nyikang, who is said to have ruled the Shilluk c.1490 to c.1517.
+The Shilluk gained control of the west bank of the river as far north as Kosti in modern Sudan.
 There they established an economy based on cereal farming and fishing, with permanent settlements located along the length of the river.
-The Shilluk developed an intensive system of agriculture, and the Shilluk lands in the 17th century had a population density similar to that of the Egyptian Nile lands.
+The Shilluk developed an intensive system of agriculture, and the Shilluk lands in the 17th century had a population density similar to that of the land around the Nile in Egypt.

-One theory is that it was pressure from the Shilluk that drove the Funj people north, who would establish the Sultanate of Sennar.
+It is theorized that it was pressure from the Shilluk that drove the Funj people north where they would establish the Funj Sultanate.
 The Dinka remained in the Sudd area, maintaining their transhumance economy.

 While the Dinka were protected and isolated from their neighbors, the Shilluk were more involved in international affairs.
-The Shilluk controlled the west bank of the White Nile, but the other side was controlled by the Funj Sultanate, and there was a regular conflict between the two.
+The Shilluk controlled the west bank of the White Nile whilst the other side was controlled by the Funj Sultanate with regular conflict between the two.
 The Shilluk had the ability to quickly raid outside areas by war canoe and had control of the waters of the Nile.
-The Funj had a standing army of armored cavalry, and this force allowed them to dominated the plains of the sahel.
+The Funj had a standing army of armored cavalry, and this force allowed them to dominated the plains of the Sahel.

 Shilluk traditions tell of King Odak Ocollo who ruled c.
-1630 and led them in a three-decade war with Sennar over control of the White Nile trade routes.
-The Shilluk allied with the Sultanate of Darfur and the Kingdom of Takali against the Funj, but the capitulation of Takali ended the war in the Funj's favor.
+1630 and led them in a three-decade war with the Funj over control of the White Nile trade routes.
+The Shilluk allied with the Sultanate of Darfur and the Kingdom of Taqali against the Funj.
+The capitulation of Taqali ended the war in the Funj's favor.
 In the later 17th century the Shilluk and Funj allied against the Jieng, a group of Dinka who rose to power in the border area between the Funj and Shilluk.
 The Shilluk political structure gradually centralized under a king or reth.
 The most important is Reth Tugo who ruled c.
 1690 to 1710 and established the Shilluk capital of Fashoda.
-The same period saw the gradual collapse of the Funj sultanate, leaving the Shilluk in complete control of the White Nile and its trade routes.
+The same period saw the gradual collapse of the Funj Sultanate, leaving the Shilluk in complete control of the White Nile and its trade routes.
 The Shilluk military power was based on control of the river.